-Fujifilm X-Pro2 versus Nikon D610
+Fujifilm X-Pro2 vs Nikon D610

-The Fujifilm X-Pro2 and the Nikon D610 are two enthusiast cameras that were announced, respectively, in January 2016 and October 2013.
+The Fujifilm X-Pro2 and the Nikon D610 are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2013.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the D610 is a DSLR.
 The cameras are based on an APS-C (X-Pro2) and a full frame (D610) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.

 Body comparison: Fujifilm X-Pro2 vs Nikon D610

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro2 and the Nikon D610.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.